IBwWG/mathildagame-bugs/README.md

 ## Sending helpful data

-If the game crashes, or you exit via the title screen, this happens automatically.*  (So don't press Alt+F4 to quit!)
+If the game crashes, or you exit via the title screen, this happens automatically.*  (So don't quit by pressing Alt+F4, nor by clicking the window's X!)

 ## Non-crashing issues